Rosebud: Making FPGA-Accelerated Middlebox Development More Pleasant: Conclusion and Discussion

 \section{Conclusion and Discussion}

-We present Shire, a flexible and debuggable FPGA middlebox development framework.
-Shire provides a packet-processing abstraction consisting of a RISC-V core augmented with hardware accelerators, unified by a hybrid memory subsystem.
-Shire provides a packet distribution framework around these processing elements, and we demonstrate that it is possible to achieve 200~Gbps.
-We also demonstrate that Shire has a marginal effect on latency (especially when compared with PCIe and OS latencies).
-We plan to port Shire to several FPGA boards, from both Xilinx and Intel, to make it possible to use the same packet processors among them.
-We believe many applications, including research projects can benefit from this framework.

-In the future, we believe that our \name-based framework can be ``hardened'' in an SoC architecture in future FPGAs.
-This will result in significantly faster packet processing performance that we can achieve instantiating RISC-V cores inside of an FPGA.
-Note that Xilinx has similar hardened IPs in their newest FPGAs, such as Network-on-Chip IP or AI Engines, which with minor modification can satisfy Shire needs.
-Finally, although FPGA-based middleboxes benefit most from the flexibility offered by Shire, we believe scope of Shire can be potentially wider.
-SoC-based SmartNIC designs might benefit from this framework to scale to higher link speeds.
-Fully custom ASIC designs can use Shire for their incremental builds where only the accelerators are updated between revisions.
+\fname is a flexible and debuggable FPGA middlebox development framework.
+It provides a packet-processing abstraction consisting of a RISC-V core augmented with hardware accelerators, unified by custom tailored shared memory and packet distribution subsystems.
+We demonstrate that \fname can achieve 200~Gbps.
+We also demonstrate that \fname has a marginal effect on latency (especially when compared with PCIe and OS latencies).
+We plan to port \fname to several FPGA boards, from both Xilinx and Intel, to make it possible to use the same {\name} abstraction among them. \fname can also be used for sharing FPGAs in the cloud services, such as Amazon AWS-F1~\cite{AWS-F1}, where the cloud provider controls the \lb and users can load their logic into the \names.
+Finally, although FPGA-based middleboxes benefit most from the flexibility offered by \fname, we believe scope of \fname can be potentially wider.
+SoC-based SmartNIC designs can benefit from the memory and messaging subsystems to scale to higher link speeds.
+Fully custom ASIC designs can use \fname for their incremental builds where only the accelerators are updated between revisions.